 Hi!
 I’m Rebecca Reck.
 Most friends call me “Bex”.

-I’m a self-taught, mixed media artist living in a small town called Saltillo… no, not Mexico… Pennsylvania!
-We have a gas station, a post office, and a cemetery.
+I’m a self-taught artist living in a small town in Pennsylvania called Saltillo.
+We have a gas station, a post office, & a cemetery.
 Not even a traffic light.
 A big difference from my younger years, growing up in Baltimore, MD but I’m grateful my journey has lead me here.
-Mom of 2 boys, 2 dogs, a cat, an indoor duck & many outdoor ducks!

 My creative journey…